Our teensy entryway used to be a master illusion: impossibly small but concealing a mountain of stuff.

-I finally fixed the vibe so that guests would think they’re walking into our actual home
+I finally fixed the vibe so that guests will feel like they’re walking into our actual home

-During Covid, we transformed our entryway into a makeshift mudroom to avoid using the
+During Covid, we transformed our front entryway into a makeshift mudroom to avoid using our condo’s shared back stairwell.

 But

-once we reworked our basement storage unit, this space became the primary guest entrance (in need of an overhaul).
-Scroll down to see our issues and solutions!
+once we reworked our basement storage unit to take on that functionality instead, this space became our main guest entrance (in need of an overhaul).
+Scroll down to see how we fixed it up!

 The (old) view when you entered our unit from the shared condo hallway.